niklasb/35c3ctf-challs/sequence/README.md

 Leaking a pretty much arbitrary amount of heap memory is easy with the disassembler output, since string sizes are not checked.

+According to the fuzzer there are a ton of issues in the parser, however it is not super straightforward to sort through the crashes and find a good memory corruption primitive.
+I did a bit of triaging and then picked the first promising crash, which was probably not a good idea since I got sucked into a pretty unwieldy exploit process which ended up becoming very annoying.

 [`ibf_load_code`](https://github.com/ruby/ruby/blob/2a70f68/compile.c#L8774)
 does not ensure that operands are in bounds, i.e. `code_index >= iseq_size` is allowed when processing operands.
 This means that the